What is Strategic Financial Management?

 There are various ways to set goals for strategic financial management.
 However, regardless of the method, it is important to use goal-setting to enable conversations, ensure the involvement of the main stakeholders, and identify achievable and striving strategies.
 The following are the two basic approaches followed for setting the goals:

 SMART is a traditional approach to setting goals.
-It follows the below standards for any business objective.
+It establishes the criteria to create a business objective.

 The management of an organization needs to decide on which goal-setting approach would best fit their business as well as the requirements of strategic financial management.